Choral Studies Graduate Students

 • Jennifer Grover, Doctoral Student

-Jennifer Grover is coming to University of Miami’s Frost School of Music as a DMA candidate in Choral Conducting and will be working with the Frost Opera Theater as chorus master and as an assistant conductor fellow with Seraphic Fire.
+Jennifer Grover is a doctoral student in Choral Conducting at the University of Miami’s Frost School looking forward to graduating in the Spring of 2026.
 Grover earned her MM in Choral Conducting from Brigham Young University (BYU) under the tutelage of Dr. Andrew Crane, Dr. Brent Wells, Dr. Sonja Poulter and Dr. Jennifer Youngs.
-She previously studied vocal performance and piano pedagogy at BYU-Idaho then graduated with her B.M. in both Music Education and Vocal Performance from CSU Stanislaus.
+She studied vocal performance and piano pedagogy at BYU-Idaho then graduated with her bachelor’s degree in both Music Education and Vocal Performance from CSU Stanislaus.
 While there, Grover studied under Dr. Daniel Afonso, Dr. Joseph Wiggett and Dr. Deborah Kavasch.

 Grover owned and operated a private piano and vocal studio while raising her 4 children with her husband in Tracy, California.
-She founded and served as the artistic director of the Tracy Community Choirs that grew to three ensembles for children, youth and adults during her tenure.
-Grover was head of choral and piano studies at Tracy High School Performing Arts Magnet for 10 years.
-Her choirs consistently scored high at festivals across the state.
-She was an active participant in ACDA and honor choir events.
+She was the founding director of the Tracy Community Choirs and was head of choral and pianos studies at Tracy High School Performing Arts Magnet for 10 years.
 She served as chorus master for Opera Modesto producing such operas as “Carmen”, “Madame Butterfly”, “The Mikado,” and “Romeo and Juliet”.
 She also worked with the Modesto Symphony Orchestra as the youth chorus director.

-With her children grown, Grover moved to Utah to study and work for two years.
-She served the community as collaborative pianist and interim director of the Mapleton Chorale.
+While pursuing her MM in Utah, she served the community as collaborative pianist and interim director of the Mapleton Chorale.
 At BYU, she directed the University Chorale, taught conducting courses, and was the assistant director of their four acclaimed choirs.
-She was honored to sing with the famed BYU Singers who competed in the international competition in Tolosa, Spain.
-Grover has enjoyed opportunities to give clinics with a variety of ensembles throughout the region, including her alma-mater, CSU Stanislaus, to give a conducting master-class to upcoming music educators.
+She was honored to sing with the famed BYU Singers who competed in the international competition in Tolosa, Spain in 2022.

 • Supitcha Kansirisin, Doctoral Student

-Supitcha Kansirisin, originated in Thailand, is a first-year DMA candidate in Choral Conducting at the University of Miami Frost School of Music where she studies under Dr. Amanda Quist.
-She received a Bachelor of Education degree in Music Education from Chulalongkorn University where she studied choral conducting under Dr. Pawasut Piriyapongrat.
-In 2016, Supitcha was awarded as “the outstanding student-teacher of the Faculty of Education.”
-In 2018, she graduated with a Master of Music in Choral Music from the University of Southern California.
+Supitcha Kansirisin, originated in Bangkok, Thailand, is an active choir director, a music educator, and a co-founder of Thailand Choral Directors Association (TCDA).
+She is currently a DMA candidate and a teaching assistant in the Choral Conducting program at the University of Miami, where she studies under Dr. Amanda Quist and Dr. Matthew Brady.
+She graduated with a Bachelor’s degree in Music Education from Chulalongkorn University where she began her choral conducting journey with Dr. Pawasut Piriyapongrat.
+She was awarded “the outstanding student-teacher of the Faculty of Education” and was selected as a student president of Chulalongkorn's annual performance–“Karusart Concert.”
+In 2018, she graduated with a Master of Music in Choral Music from the University of Southern California, USA, under the direction of Dr. Jo-Michael Scheibe.

 • Jisu Oh, Doctoral Student